reime005/reime005/README.md

 <h2>About Me</h2>

 I'm Marius, a Software Developer from Germany.
 My skills range over the full stack of software development, with main expertise in React Native.
-For the Frontend, I currently prefer React, but have also worked with Angular or Svelte in the past.
+For the Frontend, I use React.
 Backend wise I choose Node.JS or Rust.
-For Mobile eventually use Flutter.
+For Mobile it can also be Flutter.

 I also write on [Medium](https://reime005.medium.com), [DEV](https://dev.to/reime005) and [mariusreimer.com](https://mariusreimer.com).